cn23070/cn23070.github.io/_posts/2024-02-12-Module-1EOMA-Python-ReadMe.md

 This python script firstly helps users determine if their proposed password adheres to current best practices associated with the definition of a strong password.

-The script then attempts to provide an overview of how a basic impolementation of MFA works using the python library PyOTP.
+The script then attempts to provide an overview of how a basic implementation of MFA works using the python library PyOTP.

 It is recommended to use strong passwords as part of a multi factor authentication capability to further strengthen your organisations cyber identify and access management posture.